code-423n4/2022-06-badger/README.md

 Building upon the work of the CodeArena Reviewed bveCVX (Badger Vested CVX), Badger is offering a locking vault for Aura.finance, with the goal of sourcing yield from locking incetives as well as processing voting bribes from HiddenHands.

+The goal of this contest is to review the MyStrategy.sol we wrote for locking Aura as well as Claiming and processing Bribes.

 ## Code Repository

 https://github.com/Badger-Finance/vested-aura/tree/c-1